ConservationMetrics/gc-scripts-hub/README.md

 For more about how Windmill chooses the package dependencies to go in these metadata/lock files, read https://www.windmill.dev/docs/advanced/imports#imports-in-python

+It also means that `tox` creates different environments for each "folder" of scripts.
+To run tests for only one folder, specify the folder as an `-e «environment»` CLI arg:

+    tox -e alerts

 # Running Windmill